The Drysdale Trail Bouldering

 These walls are laid out west to east, The Gateway Wall marking the west end of the trail, while The Long Ryders Wall marks the east end of the trail.

 Also, the grades on these walls are rough suggestions.
 Please give your two cents on them.

-As usual any help in maintaining the integrity of this trail is much appreciated, as it sees a lot of wild life travel, and monsoonal changes.
-It makes this area more of a pleasure cruise than the ankle twisting bushwhack it was for years, and years.
+As usual any help in maintaining the integrity of this trail is much appreciated, as it sees a lot of wild life travel and monsoonal changes.
+It makes this area more of a pleasure cruise compared to the ankle twisting bushwhack it was for decades.

 Just past the entrance to The Lake Mary Picnic area there is a dirt road on the north side of the highway.
 It's the only road on that side for a ways.